Mephilis7/PlayerManager/README.txt

-pman.info.mute - Permission to be shown whether the target is muted pman.list - Permission to use /pman list pman.mute - Permission to /pman mute somebody pman.set - Permission to use /pman set pman.set.fly - Permission to set AllowFlight per player pman.set.food - Permission to set food level of a player
+pman.info.mute - Permission to be shown whether the target is muted pman.list - Permission to use /pman list pman.mute - Permission to /pman mute somebody pman.rules - Permission to use /rules and /acceptrules pman.set - Permission to use /pman set pman.set.fly - Permission to set AllowFlight per player pman.set.food - Permission to set food level of a player